Life As an Agricultural Equipment Operator

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

-Is There Job Demand for Agricultural Equipment Operators?
+Is There Going to be Demand for Agricultural Equipment Operators?

-New jobs are being produced at a rate of 5.5% which is lower than average.
-The Bureau of Labor Statistics predicts 3,500 new jobs for Agricultural Equipment Operators by 2026.
+In the United States, there were 63,900 jobs for Agricultural Equipment Operator in 2016.
+New jobs are being produced at a rate of 5.5% which is above the national average.
+The Bureau of Labor Statistics predicts 3,500 new jobs for Agricultural Equipment Operator by 2026.
 Due to new job openings and attrition, there will be an average of 10,200 job openings in this field each year.

 |State||Annual Mean Salary|

-What education is needed to be an Agricultural Equipment Operator?
+Education needed to be an Agricultural Equipment Operator: